 Our three-year BA (Hons) course in Musical Theatre builds on the core skills in acting, singing and dance to turn you into a professional performer, ready for anything the industry can throw at you!

 Why choose this course?

-As a ‘triple threat’ student in training you will have opportunity to improve those areas of performance that you currently struggle with as well as discover and develop your strengths.
+As a ‘triple threat’ student in training, you will have the opportunity to improve those areas of performance that you currently struggle with as well as discover and develop your strengths.
 You’ll be challenged to step outside your comfort zone and rise to the challenges placed before you as both an individual and as part of an ensemble.
-Our team of exceptional tutors and guest staff will help you understand what is expected of you as a performer throughout your training, as you develop the skills and stamina needed to secure – and maintain – employment in the musical theatre industry.
+Our team of exceptional tutors and guest staff will help you understand what is expected of you as a performer throughout your training, as you develop the skills and stamina needed to secure – and maintain – employment in the Musical Theatre industry.

 This course consists of three years of top-quality training within a musical theatre context, focusing on the transition from technique-based classes to performance-based work.
 The third year includes extra personal and professional development sessions.
 Additional specialist workshops led by visiting professionals feature throughout the training.

 Acting and Voice 1 (20 credits); Musical Theatre Dance Skills 1 (40 credits); Musical Theatre History and Repertoire (20 credits); Musical Theatre Singing 1 (20 credits); Personal Development (20 credits)

 Acting and Voice 2 (20 credits); Musical Theatre Dance Skills (40 credits); Musical Theatre Performance Processes (40 credits); Musical Theatre Singing 2 (20 credits).

 Musical Theatre Independent Study (20 credits); Professional Musical Theatre Performance Project (60 credits); The Professional Musical Theatre Performer (40 credits).